 If you have more than US$10,000 in total in foreign financial accounts, including all of your foreign registered bank and investment accounts, at any time during the tax year, you should also file FinCEN form 114, better known as an FBAR (Foreign Bank Account Report).

 Thankfully, there are several ways in which Americans living in Mexico can reduce their US tax bill (most often to zero).
 The two primary ones are the Foreign Earned Income Exclusion, which allows you to exclude the first around US$110,000 from US income tax if you can demonstrate that you are resident in Mexico, and the Foreign Tax Credit, which gives you a dollar tax credit for every dollar of tax you’ve already paid in Mexico.

 “Residents must pay taxes for their worldwide income, non-residents must pay only for income earned from Mexican sources.” – Santander

-Both of these IRS provisions must be claimed by filing the right form though, so if your global income exceeds the minimum IRS thresholds mentioned above, you still have to file a US tax return.
+Both of these IRS provisions must be actively claimed by filing the right forms, so if your global income exceeds the minimum IRS thresholds mentioned above, you still have to file a US tax return.